model-turned-artist sang woo kim talks nostalgia and narcissism

-You'll have seen him on billboards from the tube to Time Square as one of fashion's favourite faces, but it's 2017 and Sang Woo Kim is realising stuff.
-The Seoul-born, London-bred model and artist has delved deep into his own past for his first solo outing at Berlin's Magic Beans Gallery exploring themes of identity and immigration in the most personal of ways.
-Putting the face that has spawned 80,000 Instagram followers on the line, Sang wants you to stop talking about his beautiful face and instead get into his head, as his reflections on childhood experiences and his own cultural heritage materialise in painterly abstractions of mixed media and photography.
+You'll have seen him on billboards from the London tube to Time Square as one of fashion's favorite faces, but it's 2017 and Sang Woo Kim is realizing stuff.
+The Seoul-born, London-bred model and artist has delved deep into his own past for his first solo outing at Berlin's Magic Beans Gallery, exploring themes of identity and immigration in the most personal ways.
+Putting the face that has spawned 80,000 Instagram followers on the line, Sang wants you to stop talking about his beautiful face and instead get into his head, as his reflections on childhood experiences and his own cultural heritage materialize in painterly abstractions of mixed media and photography.

-Sang Woo Kim's art is sensitive and reflective of Rauschenberg in places, with the artist's butter cutter cheekbones and model moves distorted to the point where he's almost unrecognisable.
-Sat in front of a series of self-portraits hung at the shows entrance, we joined the artist himself ahead of it's Friday 13th opening for a cheeky preview of the work and to talk nostalgia, narcissism and knowing when to stop.
+Kim's art is sensitive and reflective of Rauschenberg in places, with the artist's butter cutter cheekbones and model moves distorted to the point where he's almost unrecognizable.
+We joined the artist, sitting in front of a series of self-portraits hung at the show's entrance, ahead of its opening for a cheeky preview of the work.
+We talk nostalgia, narcissism, and knowing when to stop.

 How are you feeling?

 Relieved.
 It's been a long three months but I finally feel good.
-After three years of distraction, of feeling swept away by the modelling industry, I realised I was telling people I was an artist but I wasn't actually creating any art.
+After three years of distraction, of feeling swept away by the modeling industry, I realized I was telling people I was an artist but I wasn't actually creating any art.
 That moment really hurt, pretending to be something I wasn't.
-This show has made me realise that I am the artist that I always have been and now I know people are looking not just at me, but at my work at the same time and it feels good.
+This show has made me realize that I am the artist that I always have been and now I know people are looking not just at me, but at my work at the same time.
+It feels good.

 What was it like growing up as Sang Woo Kim?